Juantantan/MandelbrotExplorer/Readme.md

 OpenCL / OpenGL: OpenCL and OpenGL are by definition open source.
 However, graphics rendering / compute OpenCL capable hardware vendors generally have their own proprietory implementations and drivers.
-This means that for OpenCL and OpenGL to work with your hardware, you will often need to install graphics drivers for your OS and hardware (GPU / CPU) You will likely already have these installed on your machine with your graphics driver vendor implementation.
+This means that for OpenCL and OpenGL to work with your hardware, you will often need to install graphics drivers for your OS and hardware (GPU / CPU) You will likely already have these present on your machine from your GPU vendor's driver install.
-Apart from the proprietory drivers, the OpenCL/OpenGL open source core header files can often be obtained independently from the hardware vendors, if desired.
-Khronos Group were at the time of writing, building an OpenCL SDK in GitHUb: https://github.com/KhronosGroup/OpenCL-SDK.
+Apart from the proprietory drivers, the OpenCL/OpenGL open source core header files can often be obtained independently, if desired.
+Khronos Group are at the time of writing (2025), continuing to update their own OpenCL SDK in GitHUb: https://github.com/KhronosGroup/OpenCL-SDK.
 This is offered under the Apache 2.0 license.
+This brings a lot of the necessary files into one place.

 ## Extensions for VS code